-This fact sheet provides guidance on the Chemical Data Reporting (CDR) rule requirements related to the reporting of mined metals, intermediates, and byproducts manufactured during metal mining and related activities.
-This fact sheet supplements other documents, such as the 2016 CDR Instructions for Reporting.
+This document provides guidance on the Chemical Data Reporting (CDR) rule requirements related to the reporting of mined metals, intermediates, and byproducts manufactured during metal mining and related activities.
+This fact sheet supplements other documents, such as the CDR Instructions for Reporting.